-Marine scientists at the University of Hong Kong have developed a new method of saving coral reefs off the coast of the city.
-Specially designed terracotta tiles are being 3D printed to create artificial reefs in Hoi Ha Wan Marine Park.
+Marine scientists at the University of Hong Kong are using 3D printing to create artificial reefs off the coast of the city.
+The tiles, which are designed to mimic brain corals, will help to regenerate the coral reef population in Hoi Ha Wan Marine Park.

 The 2.6 square kilometre marine park is a local biodiversity hotspot and is home to more than 60 species of coral.
 However, a super-typhoon destroyed 80 per cent of the corals in the area in 2018 and few species survived.
 Now, if left alone, it would take decades for the species to regenerate naturally.